melange-re/melange-re.github.io/README.md

 ### Tracking new versions of `melange` in opam

-When a new version of `melange` is published in opam, a new release of the docs and playground should be done.
+When a new version of `melange` is published in opam, a new release of the docs and playground should be published.
 The process is as follows:

 - Update `documentation-site.opam` to point `melange` and `melange-playground` packages to the commit of the new release